UPPMAX/programming_formalisms/docs/git/branches.md

 - **On your local computer:**
     - update the repository (pull)
     - switch to the new branch
-    - change the content of the repository, for example, by creating a file in `learners/[your_name]/[your_name]_is_on_[your_branch_name]`
+    - change the content of the repository by creating a file in `learners/[your_name]/[your_name]_is_on_[your_branch_name]`
     - push your changes online.
 - On **GitHub**, verify that your changes on your branch can be found online